 The birth of a baby is always celebrated; except when it comes to cats.
 While everyone loves a kitten, there are simply too many in Australia and during the warmer months, shelters everywhere burst at the seams with little paws looking for new homes.
 And sadly, it is usually the older cats who miss out.

-However, while the temperature has begun to drop and less kittens are being born, the number of adoptions at The Lost Dogs’ Home’s Warra shelter is also low.
+However, while the temperature has begun to drop and less kittens are being born, the number of at The Lost Dogs’ Home’s Warra shelter is also low.
 At present, there are a number of cats and kittens who are in need of a family, many of whom have been waiting for quite some time.
-It is for that reason The Lost Dogs’ Home has decided to offer 50 per cent off all cat and kitten adoptions from the Bracken Ridge shelter for the next three months!
+It is for that reason The Lost Dogs’ Home Bracken Ridge shelter for the next three months!

 “We have some of the most beautiful cats available for adoption but people just aren’t coming in to meet them,” said Shelter Manager, Corinne Alberthsen.
 “We’re hoping that by offering half-price adoptions, people will get that incentive they need to come down to the shelter and see who is available.”

 To protect our lovely creatures from impulse purchases and later being returned or abandoned, everyone who wishes to take advantage of the half-price adoptions must complete the Home’s Pet Licence test first.

 With questions on everything a responsible pet owner should know — including a pet’s dietary and grooming needs, the importance of socialisation and the costs of vet care — the aim of the Pet Licence is to prepare potential adopters for the commitment they are about to make.